harmony-one/h/progress/gheis-mohammadi.md

+2025-11-22 Sat: Last week I completed **[PR 4962](https://github.com/harmony-one/harmony/pull/4962)**.
+This included fixing trusted-peer–related metrics, improving them, and resolving stream-level issues in the trusted peers logic.
+I also refactored the trusted peer detection workflow and improved the logging to give clearer visibility into how trusted nodes are selected and maintained.
+The PR was reviewed, merged, and deployed on all Devnet nodes and previous issues on-chain are now fully resolved.

+I also pushed and merged **[PR 4966](https://github.com/harmony-one/harmony/pull/4966)**.
+The `TestRequestManager_RemoveStream` unit test was intermittently failing due to a race condition: the test verified the stream count before the asynchronous removal event had been processed by the event loop.
+The fix introduces a retry loop that waits for the stream removal to complete before asserting the expected size.
+This removes flakiness and ensures deterministic test behavior.

+We also merged **[PR 4961](https://github.com/harmony-one/harmony/pull/4961)**.
+With the Stream Sync client now proven stable on both Devnet and Testnet, this PR officially promotes Stream Sync from an optional feature to the **default synchronization method** for these networks.

+---

 2025-11-15 Sat:  Last week, I focused on investigating issues related to trusted peer metrics and reserved peers.
 I added an additional metric to track how trusted peers are being added to the **reserved peers list**, since both the main list and reserved list were showing `0` trusted peers.
 After several deployments and team discussions, it became clear that the underlying logic needed a deeper refactor.

 I then refactored most of the trusted peers detection and metrics code.
 The updated implementation now **dynamically tracks trusted streams**, updating their maps on every addition or removal event.